EDI Certifying examination for ACVR-DI Diplomates

 If you have any questions please contact Stephanie Nykamp, Examination Director

-- The regularly scheduled 2021 Certifying examination will be held at the end of August (date pending confirmation of site availability).
-The current plan is to offer this examination in person at the Oquendo Centre
+- The 2021 Certifying examination will be held on August 26th at the Oquendo Centre

 - Registration form